quantumish/Jacobian/readme.md

 **The farther future** may hold initial implementations of RNN-like architectures, GPU support/optimizations, transfer learning, and autodifferentiation a la PyTorch.

 **Some smaller features** coming up may include a proper Python install via `pip`, more complex gradient descent optimizers, proper sanity/gradient checks, and more in-depth benchmarks.

+**Shelved right now** is AVX support (and more explicit SIMD calls), as it seems that the O3 optimization layer does a better job of this on its own.
+Lower level optimizations as a whole are on pause as investigations into which types of optimizations are valuable as well as reliable methods of benchmarking small changes in speed are required.

 ## Benchmarks